-Extendable handle lays flat while not in use.
+Extendable handle lays flat while not in use, making this compact and versatile.
 High-quality materials and construction make it feel sturdy and look professional.

 Not much room for extra storage.

-Sizing options let you get a tight fit while the slim fit still leaves room to fit in a backpack or briefcase.
+Sizing options let you get a tight fit for your laptop while the slim-fit design still leaves room for this to fit in a backpack or briefcase.

-A few reports of a problem with the zipper.
+A few reports of problems with the zipper.

-A laptop sleeve cushions and protects your laptop and make it easy to keep all of your related gear with you at all times.
+A laptop sleeve cushions and protects your laptop and makes it easy to keep all of your related gear with you at all times.
 Sleeves are made of many materials in different designs and sizes.
-If you're not sure which type is right for you, BestReviews is here to help.

 Laptop sleeves are fairly basic in design, but you can choose from three general types: traditional, slim, and briefcase style.

 Traditional: A traditional laptop sleeve has a snug fit with an open or closed top.
 It might have a storage pocket or two and can be made of any number of materials, including canvas, neoprene, leather, and nylon.
 Depending on the materials used, it might have padding for extra protection.
 There is a good degree of variation among traditional laptop sleeves.
-Some hard models are designed for the ultimate in shock absorption, while the simplest are nothing more than a pocket with a flap closure.
+Some hard models are designed for the ultimate shock absorption, while the simplest models are nothing more than pockets with flap closures.

 Slim: Many slim laptop sleeves are made of nylon or polyester and are closely tailored to fit the laptop, cutting down on weight and bulk.
 These models lack any bells and whistles like a handle or storage pockets.
 However, if you're tight on space and you simply want the added protection against liquids, one of these sleeves is probably a good choice for you.